bryanwweber/bryanwweber.github.io/_posts/2014-01-08-installing-cantera-on-ubuntu-12.04.3-from-scratch-source-with-Intel-compilers.md

     - `--link=shared`: Build shared libraries.
     - `--variant=release`: Build the release version.
 No idea if its required.
     - `--address-model=64`: Build 64 bit binaries.
 No idea if its required.
-    - `--link-flags="..."`: Flags that are sent to the linker.
-No idea which of these are required.
     - `--compileflags="..."`: Flags sent to the C and C++ compilers.
 These options are
         - `-xhost`: Add additional Intel specific optimizations
         - `-fp-model precise`: Use the `precise` floating point model